klapvogn/My_limnoria-plugin/SrrDB/README.md

 This plugin enables you to search for results on srrdb.com:

 It added available: SRS, SFV, NFO and M3U to the output.
-It also gives the status for confirmed or compressed also
+It also gives the status for confirmed and compressed also

 ## Audio